aezaim/BotChat-Reproducability-Study/README.md

 # BotChat-Reproducability-Study
+The same repository was used in the paper and minimal changes were required to run the code.
 In the app.py file,
 In order to run the LLMs in studied in the report, use the following string representations for each LLM: in this portion of the code in line 19,